My Cancer Survival Saga

 About the Author

-Jen Kimberley has had leukemia for fifteen years, five years past her official expiration date, as she calls it.
-She’s had eight years of conventional treatment and alternative treatments in three countries, and is now treating herself on the home run.
-Kimberley is a dual citizen, Australian and American, mother of two sons, and has mostly worked as a writer and editor.
+Jen Kimberley has had leukemia for nineteen years, nine years beyond her official “shelf life.”
+She started with eight years of conventional treatment and went on to have alternative treatments in three countries.
+She’s now treating herself on the home run.
+For information on how she’s doing this, please see www.jenkimberley.com and the Facebook page she’s starting to create.
+Kimberley is a dual citizen, Australia and the United States, mother of two sons, and has mostly worked as a writer and editor.

 The anesthesiologist hurried in and as she leaned to place the anesthetic mask over my face, she glanced at the paperwork in her other hand.